Kilemonn/Cpp-SocketLibrary/README.md

 ### NOTE: UDP Read Sizes

 - Take care when reading UDP messages.
 If you do not read the entire length of the message the rest of the data will be lost.

+## Running the tests Dockerfile

+The dockerfile is aimed at testing the socket behaviour across a few different flavours of linux to check it is functioning correctly.
+Especially since development is being done on WSL and there could be some slight differences.

+`docker build -f Environment-Test-Dockerfile .`